microsoft/NeuronBlocks/Tutorial.md

 ### <span id="chinese-support">Chinese Support</span>

-When the data is Chinese, the "language" in JSON config should be set to Chinese.
+When using Chinese data, *language* in JSON config should be set to 'Chinese'.
 By default, Chinese uses the jieba tokenizer.
-For an example, see [Task 7: Chinese Sentiment Analysis](#task-7)
+For an example, see [Task 7: Chinese Sentiment Analysis](#task-7).

 In addition, we also support pre-trained Chinese word vectors.
-Firstly download word vectors from [Chinese Word Vectors](https://github.com/Embedding/Chinese-Word-Vectors#pre-trained-chinese-word-vectors) and *bunzip* , then remove it to pre-trained Chinese word vector path (e.g. *dataset/chinese_word_vectors/*).
-Finally remember define *inputs/data_paths/pre_trained_emb* in JSON config.
+Firstly download word vectors from [Chinese Word Vectors](https://github.com/Embedding/Chinese-Word-Vectors#pre-trained-chinese-word-vectors) and *bunzip* , then place it in a directory  (e.g. *dataset/chinese_word_vectors/*).
+Finally remember to define *inputs/data_paths/pre_trained_emb* in JSON config.

 ### <span id="visualize">Visualize Your Model</span>